 Who needs to Test & Tag?

-Whether it is in a hospital, office, manufacturing environment, building site or any other workplace safety checking of appliances and tagging will not only help you fulfil your WHS obligations but also give you that peace of mind.
+Whether it is in an office, hospital, manufacturing environment, building site or any other workplace safety checking of appliances and tagging will not only help you fulfil your WHS obligations but also give you that peace of mind.
 The best way is to use a competent technician with the expertise in portable appliance testing.

 ATTS have been providing portable appliance testing & tagging on a nationwide basis for the last 15 years.
 Our experienced qualified portable appliance testing technicians are trained to competently not only test your appliances but also inspect thoroughly all leads and appliances